Representation of tensor functions using lower-order structural tensor set: two-dimensional point group: Introduction to representation theory of tensor functions

 The isotropic scalar- and tensor-valued functions $\hat{\psi}(\mathbf v, \mathbf{A}, \mathbf{W}, \mathbf M)$ and $\mathbf{\hat T}(\mathbf v, \mathbf{A}, \mathbf{W}, \mathbf M)$ can be represented using Eqs. (\ref{eq 2.2}) and (\ref{eq 2.3}) directly.
 This theory laid the foundation of constitutive modeling for anisotropic materials.

 Using the aforementioned definition of structural tensors in (\ref{eq 2.6}), Zheng\cite{zheng_two-dimensional_1997} proposed structural tensors for crystallographic and compact point groups in 2D as follows.
-Considering an orthonormal vector basis $\{ \mathbf a_1,\mathbf a_2 \}$, two symmetric tensors are defined as
+For an orthonormal vector basis $\{ \mathbf a_1,\mathbf a_2 \}$, two symmetric tensors are defined as

 and an $n$-th order structural tensor is defined as